3scale/zync/README.md

 # Zync - the sync tool

-Zync is going to take your 3scale data and push it somewhere else, reliably.
+Zync is going to take your 3scale data and pushes it somewhere else, reliably.
 Offers only one directional sync (from 3scale to other systems).

 ## Terminology